GerritCodeReview/plugins_code-owners/resources/Documentation/how-to-use.md

 ### No code owners found

-There are 3 possible reasons for encountering a "Not found" text:
+There are several possible reasons for encountering a "Not found" text:

 ![no owners found](./no-owners-found.png "no owners found")

 - No code owners were defined for these files.
-  Reason: This could be due to missing `OWNERS` defined for these files.
+  Reason: This could be due to missing `OWNERS` files that cover these files.

 - None of the code owners of these files are visible.
   Reason: The code owners accounts are not visible to you.